Dean of the Faculty, Harvard T. H. Chan School of Public Health

 Boston, Massachusetts 02115

-Since January 2009, Dr. Julio Frenk is Dean of the Faculty at the Harvard School of Public Health and T & G Angelopoulos Professor of Public Health and International Development, a joint appointment with the Harvard Kennedy School of Government.
+Since January 2009, Dr. Julio Frenk has been Dean of the Faculty at the Harvard School of Public Health—now the Harvard T.H.
+Chan School of Public Health—and T & G Angelopoulos Professor of Public Health and International Development, a joint appointment with the Harvard Kennedy School of Government.

 Dr. Frenk served as the Minister of Health of Mexico from 2000 to 2006.
 He pursued an ambitious agenda to reform the nation’s health system, with an emphasis on redressing social inequality.
 He is perhaps best known for his work in introducing a program of comprehensive national health insurance, known as Seguro Popular, which expanded access to health care for tens of millions of previously uninsured Mexicans.

 Dr. Frenk was the founding director-general of the National Institute of Public Health in Mexico, one of the leading institutions of health education and research in the developing world.
 In 1998, Dr. Frenk joined the World Health Organization (WHO) as executive director in charge of Evidence and Information for Policy, WHO’s first-ever unit explicitly charged with developing a scientific foundation for health policy to achieve better outcomes.

 Most recently, he served as a senior fellow in the global health program of the Bill & Melinda Gates Foundation and as president of the Carso Health Institute in Mexico City.
 He is the founding chair of the board of the Institute for Health Metrics and Evaluation at the University of Washington.
 He also co-chaired the Commission on the Education of Health Professionals for the 21st Century, which published its influential report in the leading journal The Lancet in 2010, triggering a large number of follow-up initiatives throughout the world.

 Dr. Frenk holds a medical degree from the National University of Mexico, as well as a master of public health and a joint doctorate in Medical Care Organization and in Sociology from the University of Michigan.
 He has been awarded honorary doctorates from several institutions of higher learning.